The snow left on the ground is just patches of white now. There are big blankets of it laid among dead grass. It is all sort of forlorn looking.

 The pupsters don’t like getting their feet wet either.
 We’re all in agreement here.

 Weekends for me are just as quiet as weekdays.
 I woke up this morning and tried to figure out if this was Friday or Saturday.
-Not much change in my routine, so doesn’t really matter.
+There’s really not much change in my routine, so doesn’t actually matter.

-I’m nothing if not a creature of habit and routine.
+I’m nothing if not a creature of habit.
 You could set your clock by my actions.

-Well, let’s all wish for sunnier days, gloom lifted, the warmth revitalizing what the winter has taken away.
-And hope our muse comes strolling back into our lives and turns the magic switch back to on.
+Well, let’s all wish for sunnier days, the gloom lifted, the warmth revitalizing what the winter has taken away.